 - Ask if the officer has instructions concerning the firearm.
 (I have a license to carry, and I have it with me, on my right hip.
 That’s preferable than saying “I have a gun”) You may not see his partner on the passenger side and all he hears is gun!

 - Do not exit your vehicle unless specifically told to by the officer.
-If you are asked to exit usually something has gone wrong.
+If you are asked to exit your vehicle usually something has gone wrong.

 - Comply with all lawful orders given by the officer.
 If you are required to tell Law Enforcement you are armed, and you are not armed, tell them you are not because they are going to ask you if you are armed, since that information may be tied to your registration or driver’s license.
 Remain calm and polite now is not the time to argue.

 - In States where if a person is stopped for a law enforcement purpose and is carrying a concealed handgun as a CCW licensee, whether in a motor vehicle or not, he shall inform the law enforcement officer.

 - In some States, if there are 4 concealed carry holders in your car during a traffic stop, all concealed carry holders must inform, every officer they meet.
 Know the laws in the States you travel in. www.handgunlaw.us

 – Hypothetically, you have a “duty to inform,” and you are involved in a “fender bender.”
 Five different Police Officers arrive from three different Law Enforcement agencies, what is your legal duty?
 Simply, you are required to inform each Police Officer that you have meaningful contact with, that you are armed.